 Under the U.S.-Chile Trilateral Development Cooperation initiative, the two countries have worked together on development projects in several countries.
 These projects have focused on issues such as citizen security, social inclusion, improving agricultural standards, and export promotion.

 At the U.S. state level, the Chile-California Partnership for the 21st Century fosters collaboration between individuals, government, and the private sector in areas such as agriculture, energy efficiency, environmental resource management, and education.
-Chile and Massachusetts have entered into a similar agreement.

 U.S. Assistance to Chile